 - Even Evil Has Loved Ones: Chooses to take the Avengers' offer of mercy and retreats when it is clear Corvus is too injured to "get up" and continue the fight.
 Later, when taunted by Black Widow, Proxima threatens to take Widow's life in revenge for Corvus's.
-This was a ploy to make the Avengers think that Corvus had died from his injuries since he wasn't fighting alongside Proxima.
+This is a ploy to make the Avengers think that Corvus has died from his injuries since he isn't fighting alongside Proxima.

 - Evil Sounds Deep: Sports a low, chilling voice.